Which Lab Tests to Tackle the Thyroid Thicket?

 At least twice – 1995 in England, 2003 in the US – panels of experts agreed that the current upper limits of TSH were set too high, and missing genuine cases.
 The panels suggested lowering the acceptable levels of TSH to somewhere between 2 and 3.

-But in the US in 2012, we went back to back to 4+ as the upper limit of normal.
+But in the US in 2012, that hasn't happened and we went back to back to 4+ as the upper limit of normal.
 In my medical practice, I consider any TSH value over 2.0 as potentially problematic, and proceed according to the patient’s situation.
 If someone has numerous symptoms of hypothyroidism with a TSH over 2.0, I find that replacement is usually helpful, whether the T4 and T3 are normal or abnormal.
 With supplementation, the thyroid hormone levels usually stay about the same, but the TSH goes down to be low 2.
 It is the patient’s decision, based on symptoms or lab tests, whether to continue with thyroid in that situation.

 But of course, in my own practice, I start with more than just the TSH.
 I consider a basic set of thyroid labs, ordered with any suspicion of thyroid imbalance, to include the following (with optimal results for each):